lukumaki/aml-burn-card-linux/README.md

 ## 🚀 Usage

-Place your firmware '.img' files in any directory and run:
+Place your firmware `.img` files in any directory and run:
 <pre>amlogic-firmware-tool</pre>
 The tool will:
 - Ask which firmware to unpack